Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/4_unify_system.md

 ```jac
 jaseci > jac build tesla_ai.jac
 ```
-As mentioned before, if the compiliation succeedd, a `tesla_ai.jir` will be generated.
+As mentioned before, if the compilation succeeded, a `tesla_ai.jir` will be generated.

 > **Note**
 >